What is Job’s Daughters?

 Job’s Daughters Traditions

 Job’s Daughters has a rich heritage and tradition.
 The group was founded in 1920 to provide an opportunity for young women to work together, to learn about themselves, and to help others.
-Job’s Daughters is open to girls ages 10 to 20 who have a Masonic Heritage.
+Job’s Daughters is open to girls ages 10 to 20.
 We do not follow any specific religion but require that our members have a belief in God.
 For over 95 years, Job’s Daughters has been actively promoting friendship and service.
 The organization was founded by Mrs. Ethel T. Wead Mick in Omaha, Nebraska.
 The group takes its name from the Book of Job, and in particular to a reference in the 42nd Chapter that says,

 “And in all the land were no women found so fair as the Daughters of Job.” – Job 42:15